navneethrajesh08/Google_Data_Analytics_Capstone-Cyclistic/README.md

 | **23 Q1** | casual | 25.28 | 126909 | 23.8 | 533270 |
 | **23 Q1** | member | 12.32 | 406361 | 76.2 | 533270 |

 This table gives us more insights into how both member types use the service.
 By looking at the avg\_ride\_length\_mins column, during Q2 and Q3, we find that casual member on average have a ride length of more than half of the ride length of annual members.
-This figure drops to just about half more than annual members.
+This figure decreases to approximately half of that for annual members.

-When it comes to frequency of rides taken, members are our more common riders throughout the year with them consistently representing more than half of the share of rides.
+When it comes to frequency of rides taken, members are our more frequent riders throughout the year with them consistently representing more than half of the share of rides.
 Casuals make up around 46% of the number or rides in Q2 and Q3 (Spring and Summer), with their usage lowering during Q4 and 2023 Q1 (Fall and Winter).

 We see this trend even with the total number of rides, Usage peaks at summer and bottoms out during the winter.